 Sex is scary and dirty, but if I close my eyes and hang on until marriage everything will be fine.

 I wanted to bring this up because I don’t want to ever give the impression that doing things “right” will guarantee a happy marriage, or that there is such a thing as screwing up beyond all hope.

 In his article, How should Christians have sex…biblically?
 Louis Phillips says:

 “Biblical purity has much less to do with our ability to pursue an altruistic moral discipline and everything to do with Christ’s ability to atone for all our mistakes, shame, and pasts.
 Only until we view purity this way will we freely live in a manner that honors God with our sexuality, because that is the goal both in singleness and marriage.”

 Having made my own mistakes and collected my own unhealthy baggage when it comes to sex, I know how true this is.
 God alone can save, change our attitudes, heal our shame and give us freedom from our sin.
 But the point is, he absolutely can do it!
 No story is too difficult for him to restore beyond our imagination.
 I believe this because I’ve seen it in my own life and the lives of others.

 I know this barely scratches the surface of all that could be said on Jesus’s teachings on marriage, but I hope it at least gives us an overview.
-In my next post, I’ll tackle the verses that bring us to the crux of the debate on the different roles between women and men within marriage.
+In part three, I’ll tackle the verses that bring us to the crux of the debate on the different roles of women and men within marriage.